superseriousbusiness/gotosocial/README.md

 It began as a solo project, and then picked up steam as more developers became interested and jumped on.

+We made our first Alpha release in November 2021.
+We left Alpha and entered Beta in September/October 2024.

-For a detailed view on what's implemented and what's not, and progress made towards [beta release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta), please see [the roadmap document](https://github.com/superseriousbusiness/gotosocial/blob/main/ROADMAP.md).
+For a detailed view on what's implemented and what's not, and progress made towards [stable release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Stable_release), please see [the roadmap document](https://github.com/superseriousbusiness/gotosocial/blob/main/ROADMAP.md).

 ---